ziopod/kohana-kickass-bootstrap/README.md

-# kohana-kickass-bootstrap
+# Kohana Kickass bootstrap
-Custom bootstrap for Kohana
+Just a simple custom bootstrap for Kohana.